Frequently Asked Questions

 Culinary Questions

-It's really quite easy!
-Whole leaf can be cut into bite sized pieces and added to soups, salads, sandwiches and stir-fries.
-Milled products (flakes, granules, and powder) can be added by the spoonful to smoothies, soups and many recipes.
-Our shaker products can be used as a salt substitute or simply to add flavor to all sorts of dishes.
-Each Maine Coast package comes with instructions and recipe suggestions.
-To get started cooking with sea vegetables, go to the Recipes section and read Basic Prep section for each sea veggie.
+It's really quite easy to include sea vegetables in your diet!
+Whole leaf can be cut into bite sized pieces and added to soups, salads, sandwiches, and stir-fries.
+Milled products (flakes, granules, and powder) can be added by the spoonful to smoothies, soups, and other recipes.
+Sea

 It certainly is, and using sea vegetables instead of salt may be one of the easiest ways to incorporate them into your diet!
 Our sea vegetables contain only between 1% to 4% sodium on a dry weight basis but they taste saltier than they actually are due to the presence of other minerals such as potassium and calcium.
 Glutamate, a naturally occurring amino acid found in seaweed, adds additional umami flavor.
 Add 1-2 teaspoons of any of our dried, milled seaweeds to recipes to reduce the salt content while boosting the flavor.
 They’re great in scrambled eggs, salads, noodles, and even a bloody mary!
 Our line of Sea Seasonings, specially made for this purpose, comes in convenient shakers or in bulk for those who want to fill their own shakers.